 Many people associate the work of the General Assembly only with the activities of the 90-day session, which runs January through mid April.
-However, during the months May through December, the period between sessions known as the "legislative interim," there are many other important activities.
+However, during the months of May through December, the period between sessions known as the "legislative interim," there are many other important activities.

 Central to the General Assembly's work during the legislative interim is the Legislative Policy Committee, a group which includes the President of the Senate, the Speaker of the House of Delegates, the majority and minority leaders from each house, and the chairman of each of the Assembly's standing committees.
-The committee coordinates and supervises interim activities through assignment of topics to the standing committees and to special joint committees and task groups created by the committees to study specific issues.
-There are also numerous joint statutory committees that meet during the interim, such as: the Joint Committee on Administrative, Executive, and Legislative Review; Joint Audit and Evaluation Committee; Joint Committee on Chesapeake and Atlantic Coastal Bays Critical Area; Joint Committee on Children, Youth, and Families; Joint Committee on Cybersecurity, Information Technology, and Biotechnology; Joint Committee on Ending Homelessness; Joint Committee on Fair Practices and State Personnel Oversight; Joint Committee on Federal Relations; Joint Committee on Gaming Oversight; Joint Committee on Legislative Ethics; Joint Committee on Legislative Information Technology and Open Government; Joint Committee on the Management of Public Funds; Spending Affordability Committee; Joint Committee on Unemployment Insurance; and the Joint Committee on Workers' Compensation Benefit and Insurance Oversight.
+The committee coordinates and supervises interim activities through assignment of topics to the standing committees and to special joint committees and workgroups created by the committees to study specific issues.
+There are also numerous joint statutory committees that meet during the interim, such as: the Joint Committee on Administrative, Executive, and Legislative Review; Joint Audit and Evaluation Committee; Joint Committee on Chesapeake and Atlantic Coastal Bays Critical Area; Joint Committee on Children, Youth, and Families; Joint Committee on Cybersecurity, Information Technology, and Biotechnology; Joint Committee on Ending Homelessness; Joint Committee on Fair Practices and State Personnel Oversight; Joint Committee on Federal Relations; Joint Committee on Gaming Oversight; Joint Committee on Legislative Ethics; Joint Committee on the Management of Public Funds; Spending Affordability Committee; Joint Committee on Benefit and Insurance Oversight.